 As the name implies, MobileHelp offers medical alert systems for use both in the home and away.
 What’s more, they offer discounted bundled systems that offer protection in any environment.

 I recently tested MobileHelp’s Duo system, which includes an in-home system and a mobile medical alert with GPS.
-In this rundown, I’ll go over what’s included, how it performs, and how it compares to similar devices.
+For those in need of protection both in and outside the home, this system can certainly do the job.